 Exercise helps stimulate the brain’s ability to make new connections as well as maintain old ones.

-Ideally, one should be investing at least a 150 minutes of moderate exercise every week.
-This should have a combination of cardio as well strength training exercises.
+Ideally, one should be investing at least 150 minutes of moderate exercise every week.
+This should have a combination of cardio as well as strength training exercises.
 Beginners can start with simple exercises like walking or swimming.